Ask an Explorer

 When was the first time these underwater volcanoes were discovered?

 Japanese fishermen have known about these topographic highs since the early 1900s.
-They were first mapped in the 1980s and the first time that they were extensively investigated using a remotely operated vehicle (ROV) was in 2004 on the Submarine Ring of Fire cruise.
+They were first mapped in the 1980s, and the first time they were extensively investigated using a remotely operated vehicle (ROV) was in 2004 on the Submarine Ring of Fire cruise.

 Are there more of these submarine volcanoes in other parts of the world?

-Jason II itself cost around 3.5 million dollars.
+Jason II itself cost around $3.5 million.
 However, it couldn't work without the winch, cable, storage units, and control room.
-The total for all of these components is between 4 and 5 million dollars.
+The total for all of these components is between $4 million and $5 million.

 How many people does it take to maneuver Jason?

-One person, the pilot, maneuvers Jason on a dive, but he could not be successful if it weren't for the navigator and engineer.
+One person, the pilot, maneuvers Jason on a dive.
+But he could not be successful if it weren't for the navigator and engineer.
 So three people control the Jason dives while in the control room.
-The navigator moves the actual ship to locations that the scientists want to study during a dive, and the engineer controls the winch which allows Jason to travel deeper, further, or shallower depending.
+The navigator moves the actual ship to locations that the scientists want to study during a dive, and the engineer controls the winch which allows Jason to travel deeper, further, or shallower as necessary.
 The pilot is in charge of Jason's thrusters and manipulators (arms), for getting right in the right spot, and for getting the samples for the scientists.

 When you take samples of shrimp and crab, do you put them in a pressurized container before you bring them up to the surface?